sashlinreddy/dyn-fed/README.md

     * learning_rate: Rate at which model learns
         * Mnist: SGD: 0.1, Adam: 0.01
         * Fashion Mnist: SGD: 0.25, Adam: 0.001
-    * mu_g: Weighting given to global W when workers updating local parameters.
+    * mu_g: Weighting given to global W when clients updating local parameters.
 0.0 for normal local update.
     * n_most_rep: No. of most representative data points to keep track of when worker goes down
     * name: Name of optimizer (Currently supports sgd and adam)